-USF Tampa is the main campus of the University of South Florida and a member of the USF System, comprised of USF Tampa, USF St. Petersburg and USF Sarasota-Manatee.
-The three member institutions are separately accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, and together have an annual budget of $1.5 billion and an annual economic impact of $3.7 billion.
+USF in Tampa is the main location of the University of South Florida and a member of the USF System, comprised of USF, USF St. Petersburg and USF Sarasota-Manatee.
+The three member institutions are separately accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and together have an annual budget of $1.6 billion and an annual economic impact of $4.4 billion.
 The USF System is governed by the 13-member USF Board of Trustees.
 Dr. Judy Genshaft is Chief Executive Officer of the USF System and President of the University of South Florida.

-At USF Tampa, over 30,400 undergraduates, more than 8,400 graduates, over 550 Doctor of Medicine candidates and more than 1,500 non-degree-seeking students make up the total campus enrollment of over 41,000.
+At USF, over 30,300 undergraduates, more than 9,000 graduates, 700 Doctor of Medicine candidates and more than 1,700 non-degree-seeking students make up the total campus enrollment of over 43,000.
 The students are a diverse group, coming from every state, every U.S. territory and more than 150 countries around the world.
-International students make up 5 percent of the total student population.
+International students make up 7 percent of the total student population.

-Students at USF Tampa, are high academic achievers.
-New freshmen for the Fall 2012 semester had an average high school GPA of 3.94, an average SAT score of 1209, and average ACT score of 27.
-Fifty percent of new freshmen graduated in the top 20 percent of their class, and 86 percent are Bright Futures Scholarship recipients.
-Twenty-five students in the 2012 freshman class are National Merit Scholars, four are National Achievement Scholars and 15 are National Hispanic Scholars.
+Students at USF are high academic achievers.
+New freshmen for the Fall 2017 semester had an average high school GPA of 4.12, an average SAT score of 1280, and average ACT score of 28.
+Fifty percent of new freshmen graduated in the top 10 percent of their class, and 73 percent are Bright Futures Scholarship recipients.
+Fifteen students in the 2017 freshman class are National Merit Scholars and 18 are National Hispanic Scholars.

 The university's faculty are world-class scholars.
-Instructional faculty at USF Tampa number more than 1,500.
-Eighty-six percent of full-time faculty hold terminal degrees in their field.
-The university has 50 endowed chairs and 30 endowed professorships.
+Instructional faculty at USF number more than 1,800.
+The university has over 45 endowed chairs and 28 endowed professorships.